SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Generate Release Notes
 ----------------------

-The ``github_release_notes`` task fetches the text from pull requests that were merged between two given tags.
-The task then searches for specific titles (Critical Changes, Changes, Issues Closed, New Metadata, Installation Info, and so on) in the pull request bodies, and aggregates the text together under those titles in the GitHub tag description.
+The ``github_release_notes`` task fetches the text from Pull Requests that were merged between two given tags.
+The task then searches for specific titles (Critical Changes, Changes, Issues Closed, New Metadata, Installation Info, and so on) in the Pull Request bodies, and aggregates the text together under those titles in the GitHub tag description.

 To see what the release notes look like without publishing them to GitHub: